12 Top-Rated Things to Do in Great Falls, MT

 Find your next reason to visit with our list of the top things to do in Great Falls, Montana.

 The River's Edge Trail is the main pedestrian corridor of the city.
-It follows both banks of the Missouri River for 60 in-town miles and connects natural spaces, the historical downtown district, and several cultural attractions.
+It follows both banks of the Missouri River for 60 in-town miles and connects natural spaces, the historical downtown district, and several tourist attractions.

 Of the many city parks connected by the River's Edge Trail, Gibson Park is considered the crown jewel of the city park system.
 This public space is within walking distance of downtown and features bountiful gardens and reflective ponds.
 It's a popular place to start the day exploring the River's Edge Trail on a bicycle.